resheku/my-awesome/README.md

 - [django-waffle/django-waffle](https://github.com/django-waffle/django-waffle) - A feature flipper for Django
 - [django/django](https://github.com/django/django) - The Web framework for perfectionists with deadlines.
 - [djangopackages/djangopackages](https://github.com/djangopackages/djangopackages) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
-- [djrobstep/migra](https://github.com/djrobstep/migra) - Like diff but for PostgreSQL schemas
+- [djrobstep/migra](https://github.com/djrobstep/migra) - DEPRECATED: Like diff but for PostgreSQL schemas
 - [djstein/modern-django](https://github.com/djstein/modern-django) - Modern Django: A Guide on How to Deploy Django-based Web Applications in 2017
 - [dlt-hub/dlt](https://github.com/dlt-hub/dlt) - data load tool (dlt) is an open source Python library that makes data loading easy 🛠️
 - [doccano/doccano](https://github.com/doccano/doccano) - Open source annotation tool for machine learning practitioners.